 Project Baseline Schedule is an approved plan containing all key information & constraint on the project to be executed.
 In the baseline program all agreed upon information between both parties is stored.
 Once approved it acts as a bench mark for progress evaluations and forecasting of the project helping the parties for successful completion of the project.

 However, a project can have only one baseline or have a number of baselines but the latest approved baseline will decide the success or failure of the project.
 Once a new baseline is approved the previous one become invaluable.
 Unforeseen events are the reasons for changing the baseline.
 However continuous changing the baselines indicate the ineffectiveness in the planning process – Avoid it!

-I have divided this article in two sections that is submission by contractor & review by client.
+I have divided this article into two sections that are a submission by contractor & review by the client.

 The Project Baseline Schedule – Client’s Demand

 In this article, we will cover the areas to review a project baseline program in the Client or Client’s representative perspective.
 But before this let’s see what Contractor have to submit to get that approval.

 Basic info at a cover page that includes mainly the Project Name, Contract Number, Contract Award Date, Data Date, Notice to Proceed, Final Completion Date, Contractual completion Date.

 A brief narrative about the Project overall Scope.

 This section includes a bit detailed explanation like this is an Engineering, Procurement and Construction – EPC Project Baseline Schedule and we will start from Engineering which will start after Notice to Proceed – NTP and includes the activities like Preparation/Submission of Shop Drawings, Approval and Procurement of related Materials including its Approval from the Client then towards Construction following by Testing & Commissioning.
 At last, mention if it’s handover either is partial or in one go including As-built drawings.